Free Investor Visa Video

-If you’re an investor from a foreign country wanting to move to the United States to grow your business, you have a number of options of different investor visas to pursue.
+If you’re an investor from a foreign country wanting to move to the United States to start up or expand your business, you have a few options of investor visas to pursue.
 We are here to help you decide which visa is best for you.

-Of course, there are some requirements you have to meet in order to be eligible for an E-2 treaty investor visa.
+There are four key requirements to meet to be eligible for an E-2 treaty investor visa.
 Let’s go through the requirements one by one:

-1. You must be moving to the United States from a treaty country.
+1. You must be a national of a treaty country.

-The E-2 visa is for investors, which means you must be investing or have already invested a substantial amount of money into a company in the United States.
+The E-2 visa is for investors, which means you must have invested, or be actively investing, a substantial amount of money into a company in the United States.
 There is no specific amount of money, but a good rule of thumb is at least $100,000.
 Generally, the bigger your investment in the company, the stronger your case will be.

-You, the principal investor, must own at least 50 percent of the business.
+3. The treaty investor must be seeking to enter the U.S. solely to develop and direct the business.
+This is established by showing at least 50% ownership of the enterprise or have operational control through a managerial position or other corporate device.
+Generally, the principal investor must own at least 50 percent of the business.
 For a smaller enterprise, stock ownership generally indicates control, though majority ownership is not enough if you are not also the manager of the company.
 You must play a major role as a manager or supervisor, actively directing and developing the business.

 We always advise our clients to create a five-year plan for their business, to show it has the capacity to generate substantial revenue.
 The business plan should include a SWOT analysis, marketing and advertising plans, as well as a 3 or 5-year financial projection.
 We are happy to prepare a plan for you, or you may prepare one on your own and we will review it.